leo/names/README.md

 names
 =====

 This minimal jquery-plugin replaces every occurence of a specific element with a disered name, gender oder country from [uinames](http://uinames.com).
-It's perfect for developing themes and apps with placeholder-names.
+It's perfect for developing themes for example.

 ### usage